Discover the Ultimate Fall Decorations in this Industrial Farmhouse Loft Tour

 Industrial Farmhouse loft bar made from vintage hospital carts and old nesting box for Fall Decorations

 The small raised shelf was created using industrial pipe from the hardware store and a small piece of wood.
-It’s perfect for holding bar tools as well as fall decorations.
+It’s perfect for holding bar tools and fall decorations.

 Here, I added a cute sign from Rodworks Asheville and a few fall birds dressed and ready for cooler weather.
 Bar tools, glassware, and copper mugs are at the ready when guests arrive.